plone/training/docs/voltoaddons/04-block-edit-options.md

 export default withBlockDataSource;
 ```

-Make sure to export this new `HOC` from the `src/hocs/index.js` file, with:
+Make sure to export this new `HOC` from the `src/hocs/index.js` file with:

 ```jsx
 export withFileData from './withFileData';